|The Mellerio Ruby Parure Tiara (Photo: Andreas Rentz/Getty Images)|

 |Photo: Andreas Rentz/Getty Images|

 Mellerio dits Meller is a major French jewelry firm with a seriously glittering history.
 They’ve been making pieces for centuries, and this tiara is only one of several Mellerio tiaras in royal collections today.
-The Dutch ruby tiara was made by the company for Queen Emma in 1889 as a part of a larger ruby parure.
+The Dutch ruby tiara was made by the company for Queen Emma around 1888 as a part of a larger ruby parure.
 The pieces were a gift from Emma’s husband, King Willem III.
 (The parure even includes a ruby-encrusted fan.
 How Victorian!)

 |Photo: Keystone/Hulton Archive/Getty Images|